Curious about us? Here are some common questions we get asked about us and our space!

 The best way to learn about meditation is to simply do it.
-You can:
+To start, you can:

 - Come to one of the many meditation classes.
-Here is a list of classes offered by Triple Gem of the North.
+Here is a list of classes offered by us.

 - Do a web search for "Meditation" and the city you live in.
 There are meditation classes and sessions offered by many different organizations.

-Each retreat has its own agenda but generally it includes these activities
+Each retreat has its own theme or topic but they generally include the following activities:

 - Sitting meditation sessions